mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 user has been created and will thus refresh the users.
 By default, MaxScale will do that at most once per 30 seconds and with this configuration option that can be changed.
 A value of 0 allows infinite refreshes and a negative value disables the refreshing entirely.
-Note that using `maxadmin` it is possible to explicitly cause the users of a service to be reloaded.

 ```
 users_refresh_time=120s